mitsuaki0321/fake-tools/scripts/faketools/docs/single_commands_en.md

 - **UnlockAndShow**
   - Resets the display in the channel box to the state when the node was created.
   - Dynamic attributes (user-defined attributes) are not considered.

+- **ZeroOutChannelBox**
+  - Resets the attributes displayed in the channel box of the selected nodes to their default values.

 - **BreakConnections**
   - Breaks connections of attributes displayed in the channel box of the selected nodes.